-Live coding is the activity of manipulating, interacting and writing parts of a program whilst it runs [20].
+Live coding is the activity of manipulating, interacting and writing parts of a program whilst it runs (Ward et al., 2004).
 Whilst live coding can be used in a variety of contexts, it is most commonly used to create improvised computer music and visual art.

-The diversity of musical and artistic output achievable with live coding techniques has seen practitioners perform in many different settings, including jazz bars, festivals and algoraves -an event in which performers use algorithms to create both music and visuals that can be performed in the context of a rave.
+The diversity of musical and artistic output achievable with live coding techniques has seen practitioners perform in many different settings, including jazz bars, festivals and algoraves --- an event in which performers use algorithms to create both music and visuals that can be performed in the context of a rave.
 What began as a niche practice has evolved into an international community of artists, programmers, and researchers.
 With a rising interest in "creative coding", live coding is well positioned to find more mainstream appeal.

 At algoraves, the screen of each performer is publicly projected to create transparency between the performer and the audience.
 The Temporary Organisation for the Permanence of Live Algorithm Programming (TOPLAP) make it clear how important the publicity of the live coder's screen is in their manifesto draft: "Obscurantism is dangerous.
-Show us your screens" [18].
+Show us your screens" (TOPLAP, 2010).

 A central concern when performing live electronic music is how to present "liveness" to the audience.
 The public screening of the performer's code at an algorave is often discussed in regards to this dynamic between the performer and audience, where the level of risk involved in the performance is made explicit.
-However, in the context of the system proposed in this paper, we are more concerned with the effect that this has on the performer themselves.
+However, in the context of the system described in this paper, we are more concerned with the effect that this has on the performer themselves.
 Any performer at an algorave must be prepared to share their code publicly, which inherently encourages a mindset of collaboration and communal learning with live coders.
+Additionally, the system we describe here puts the audience in the loop: allowing for a type of real-time audience feedback mediated by technology.